the-teachingRSE-project/competencies/competencies.md

 Qualification badges are another option for RSEs to find people with the same technical interests.
 Structuring and institutionalising the education and structures for the add-on courses that are also open to others in academia, will be topics of a follow-up paper.
+These networks are a lifelong manifestation where RSEs work to provide an inclusive environment for their peers and provide opportunities for life-long learning.

 # Future Work {#sec:future-work}